ESGF/esgf-installer/README.md

 ```
 source /usr/local/conda/bin/activate esgf-pub
 ```

+---
+Note that, to avoid being prompted for various parameters, the `esgf.properties.template` should be populated with the proper values for your node.
+See [the documentation](https://esgf.github.io/esgf-installer/autoinstall_usage.html) for information when populating.
+---

-Run an installation by invoking the `esg_node.py` script.
-For example:
+After doing this run an installation by invoking the `esg_node.py` script.

 ```
 python esg_node.py --install --type data
 ```